Best 4K Monitors for Mac iMore 2020

 This inexpensive monitor from LG has the company's excellent IPS panel, as well as a swift 5-millisecond response time.
 With a refresh rate of 60Hz, excellent viewing angles, and a designated gaming mode, this is a solid all-around monitor for most people.
 It doesn't offer much in terms of inputs (HDMI and DisplayPort only), but it'll do in a pinch.

-BenQ's big 32-inch PD3220U is not only a Thunderbolt 3 monitor, meaning you can daisy chain monitors together but also has quite a few ports.
-With one Thunderbolt 3 port, one USB-C, two USB-A, an HDMI, DisplayPort port, and a headphone jack, this monitor has tons of connectivity to attach all your favorite devices.
-Plus, it's 60hz screen refresh rate, 600 nits brightness, and beautiful P3 wide color gamut makes this screen look amazing right out of the box.
+LG's big 34-inch 32UL950 is not only a Thunderbolt 3 monitor, meaning you can daisy chain monitors together, but also has quite a few ports.
+With one Thunderbolt 3 port, USB-A, an HDMI, and multiple DisplayPort ports, this monitor has tons of connectivity to attach all your favorite devices.
+Plus, its ultrafine 4K display and high color fidelity make this screen look amazing right out of the box.

 A couple of suggestions

-Of course, when it comes to using a newer MacBook, you're not only going to want USB-C (since it's the only port the MacBook lineup has anymore), but you're likely going to want some extra ports.
-That's where the LG 27UD68-W comes in.
-Since it can charge your MacBook, MacBook Air, or 13-inch MacBook Pro, and it also features two USB-A ports, two HDMI ports, a display port, and a headphone jack, making it not only a fantastic monitor but a whole hub for connectivity.
+Of course, when it comes to using a newer MacBook, like the MacBook Pro or MacBook Air, you're going to want it to come with a USB-C port unless you have a USB-C hub.
+You're also going to want the flexibility of having a variety of differnt ports.
+That's where the LG 27UK850-W comes in.
+Since it can charge your MacBook, MacBook Air, or 13-inch MacBook Pro, and it also features two USB-A ports, two HDMI ports, a display port, and a headphone jack, it is not only a fantastic monitor but a whole hub for connectivity.
+This is our favorite pick out of the best 4K monitors for Mac.

 When it comes to excellent 4K monitors, the BenQ EW3280U is hard to beat, with excellent bang for your buck.
-Its combined features and price make it a great consideration for anyone looking for a 4K display to use with their Mac, but the lack of USB-C can be concerning for some.
+Its combined features and price make it a great consideration, but the lack of USB-C can be concerning for some.

 Lastly, if the price is your only concern, the LG 27UD58-B is probably the monitor you should pick up.
 Since it was released a couple of years ago, it received a massive price cut recently, and that's no laughing matter.